What is Days Inventory Outstanding (DIO)?

-- Average inventory is the average inventory value at the beginning and at the ending of the financial year.
+- Average inventory is the average inventory value at the beginning and the end of the financial year.

-- Cost of Goods Sold is same as represented in the income statement.
-It includes all the expenses relating to the production of goods and services that are sold.
+- The cost of goods sold is the same as represented in the income statement.
+It includes all the expenses relating to the production of goods and services sold.
 It normally includes material, labor, and overheads.

-Note that ‘sales’ is used at times for calculating this ratio due to difficulty in finding the right cost of goods sold for any reason.
-But it is not a right practice when inventory i.e. our numerator is valued at cost, the denominator should also be valued at cost.
+A point to note is that sometimes we use ‘sales’ as the denominator for calculating this ratio due to difficulty in finding the right cost of goods sold for any reason.
+But it is not the right practice.
+Because, when inventory, i.e., our numerator, is valued at cost; the denominator should also be valued at cost.

-Reciprocal of this ratio gives you inventory turnover ratio which is expressed in times rather than no. of days.
+The reciprocal of this ratio gives us inventory turnover ratio, which is expressed in times rather than no. of days.

 Let’s take a small example and look at how we can calculate this metric.